My image making is about prayer.

 I bought another fancy film camera, a Canon.
 I went to Egypt.
 I made photos.
 Women shrouded in black, mosques of cavernous and calligraphic splendour, Nubian villages in gelato and ochre as the full moon rose over the dunes and I tried to capture the feeling of sound: camel pads in the sand drifts of otherwise silence.

 I transitioned through a simple digital compact camera in the wilds of Kakadu, through the smorgasbord of European towns, and in the hallowed canyons of New York City.
 I made image after image of the places where the land echoes our own physicality.
 Body : Land.
 I used these images in my dance and yoga teaching, offering an experience of embodied ecology of Place.
 Consciously inhabiting the interior of the body.

 At a time of deeply personal family trauma, all I could manage to do each day, was take my camera into the surrounding bush.

 Walk around a lake and a bushland reservoir.
 Breathe.
 Commune with the spirits of trees, rocks, water, lichen.
 Heal...

 Photography became a daily practice of Medicine.

-I met my second husband, a man who touched my heart, soul and life utterly.
+I met a man who touched my heart, soul and life utterly.

 A photographer.
 A writer.
 A wonder.
 American.